tonyli1121/Reddit-Analysis/README.md

-# Existence of "Six degrees of separation" on Reddit - Potential of Quick Information Flow(CSCD25 Project)
+# Existence of "Six Degrees of Separation" on Reddit - Potential of Quick Information Flow
 This is a research project from CSCD25 (Advanced Data Analysis) supervised by Professor Anderson and TA Waller.

 ## Abstract